pensjonatus/flash-fiction/blog/the-feeling-i-cannot-name.md

 ---
-title: 'The Feeling I Cannot Name'
+title: The Feeling I Cannot Name
 date: '2012-10-01'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I have seen you so many times, and you wore so many faces.
 I remember you as the